Oporto/Databases2/README.md

 # Databases2

-Pedro De Vasconcellos Oporto
+Team: Pedro De Vasconcellos Oporto and Katherine Thompson
-Katherine Thompson

 Follow set up instructions provided for class (we used the IntelliJ instructions) When you start you must run StartUp, then run CreateStudentDB, finally Examples (in studentClient->simpleDB) can be run for some testing based on the tables created in CreateStudentDB.